coddingtonbear/jira-select/readme.md

 ## Future Goals

-- Interactive mode: field names are a little arcane in Jira for things like custom fields.
-It might be nice to be able to be handeld through the process of building a query using a PyInquirer-based UI, and either generating a yaml file for later execution or running that query immediately.
 - SQlite support: Instead of exporting a CSV, exporting an SQLite database.
 - XLSX support: Instead of exporting a CSV, exporing an XLSX document.
 - Output formatting: Support for output formatting functions so you can